SJSABox/Hindi-Translations-Racism-And-White-Supremacy-Terms/README.md

 # Anti-Blackness & White Supremacy Terms - Hindi Translations
 These are the Hindi translations for the popular White Supremacy 🔺 graphic featuring a set of 67 terms that describe overt &amp; covert forms of racism.
 The Hindi translations are accompanied with their English transliterations, and some handy links to 📰 articles and other 🎥 🎤 🎧 🎨 media that explain or are references for each concept.
+(For other languages, please visit our [homepage](https://sjsabox.github.io).)

 ### [Hindi Graphic](img/Hindi.png) | [Hindi Transliterated Graphic](img/Hindi%20Transliteration.png) | [Original Graphic](img/Original.png)